MartinPellizzer/terrawhisper-compiler/articles/atropa-belladonna/botany/morphology.md

 Notably, Atropa belladonna lacks stipules, and its bracts are small and leaf-like.
 Additionally, the flowers are held on short peduncles and pedicels, contributing to the distinctive appearance of this fascinating plant.

+The following table shows in detail the morphological characteristics of Atropa belladonna flowers.

 | Characteristic | Description |
 | --- | --- |
 | Flower Type  | Solitary (1) or cymose (2-4) clusters |